habibiefaried/hashicorp-baremetal/README.md

 # Notes

+* Need to stop `systemd-resolved.service`, add `8.8.8.8` on resolv.conf after that
+* set `net.ipv4.ip_forward = 1` on all hosts
+* BUG Ubuntu OpenVPN: Install, purge, and then install again.
 * Those are *real* my public IP, only temporary.
 It's being used for testbeds and experiments.

-* set `net.ipv4.ip_forward = 1` on all hosts
-* BUG: I have to stop the job, before run the updated job.
-Otherwise, reserved_port error
-* BUG Ubuntu OpenVPN: Install, purge, and then install again.
-* Need to stop `systemd-resolved.service`, add `8.8.8.8` on resolv.conf after that
+# Conclusion
+This setup really works well in Ubuntu 20.04, with openvpn above the cluster